The session flows best when we have a sleepy baby!

 Babies have very few requirements at this early age, nourishment and warmth.
 If you satisfy these two ingredients for life, they will sleep and continue to grow and develop.

-Try bring a bottle (expressed or formula)
+Bring a bottle (expressed or formula)

 As a new mother, if you have chosen to breast feed, you will still be coming into your flow - you won't produce anywhere near as much milk as you will in a few months time and so your baby will feed little and often.
 Your body is wonderful and can quickly adapt to the babies demands but there will be times of the day where you produce more or less as your body adapts.

-If you are mixing breast and formula, this becomes even more important because your body will have already limited the supply and it would be much harder to quench babies thirst with just the boob alone.
+If you are mixing breast and formula, this becomes even more important because you body will have already limited the supply and it would be much harder to quench babies thirst with just the boob alone.

 Bring a pacifier / soother

 If your baby is only a little hungry or just looking for comfort a pacifier / soother works amazingly.

 I will only use the pacifier/soother if your baby is having trouble transitioning into different poses or if the baby is simply unable to settle.
 Sometimes a baby just needs to suck for a few seconds to relax.
 This does not mean that they are hungry.
 However, if they are rooting for longer, I will give baby to mom for a feed and a snuggle.